 Choosing the Right Venue

-Filipino couples today have more venue options than any previous generation.
-Beyond traditional hotel ballrooms and church-and-reception combos, the market now includes garden estates in Tagaytay, beachfront properties in Batangas, industrial lofts in BGC, heritage houses in Pampanga, and destination options in Palawan, Boracay, and Siargao.
+Australian couples today have more venue options than any previous generation.
+Beyond traditional hotel ballrooms and church-and-reception combos, the market now includes garden estates in Blue Mountains, beachfront properties in Gold Coast, industrial lofts in Surry Hills, heritage houses in Hunter Valley, and destination options in Tasmania, Byron Bay, and Noosa.
 When evaluating venues, consider capacity, accessibility for elderly guests, parking, backup plans for outdoor setups during rain, and whether the venue requires you to use their in-house catering.

 Request a site visit during the same time of day as your planned reception.
 Lighting, noise levels, and traffic patterns change dramatically between afternoon and evening.
 If you are considering a destination wedding, visit at least once before signing any contracts and confirm accommodation availability for your guest count.